BEYOND BABI YAR: HISTORY IN THE VICINITY

 The key testimonies regarding the anti-tank ditch lengthwise Lagerna (modern Dorogozhitska) conventionally render three sources.
 1) after-war accounts of the former inmates of the Syrets concentration camp; 2) the German wardens on the site 3) the documents of the Special State Commission on Investigating the Crimes.
 In the course of two years of occupation, this anti-tank ditch will ‘absorb’ the Soviet POWs, the members of the Communist Party and Jews, in particular, the members of the Ukrainian patriotic nationalistic formations, the members of underground and partisans, the inmates of the prisons and civilians on mass.
 During the infamous ‘Aktion 1005’ on exhumation and burning the corpses in 1943 the ditch was to become one of two main sites of the ‘works’, the one apart from the upper spurs of the Babi yar ravine itself.
 The eyewitnesses testified on the exhumation of up to 20 000 corpses, some of which still retained military insignia.
 The State Commission would later document 25 000 dead, summing up the ditch itself and the victims of the Syrets concentration camp to the North-West.

 The exhumated mass of corpses included wounded Soviet POWs, some of them with pairs of crutches.
-A share of the victims were identified as male Jews and political officers: two categories of prisoners, assigned to immediate execution.
+A share of the victims was identified as male Jews and political officers: two categories of prisoners, assigned to immediate execution.
 Apart from the military men, the investigation factualized a great number of civilians, including women and children.
 As for the exact dimensions of the anti-tank ditch, the eyewitnesses testified a variety of figures from 200 to 300 meters in length and 3 to 5 meters in width and depth.
 As late as August 1943, some SYRETS CAMP inmates, groups of up to 80 men, were taken from the camp daily to perform an exhumation of corpses, in parallel with the same process in Babi yar ravine itself.
 One of the improvised furnaces for burning corpses was erected close to the anti-tank ditch itself and the German officers supervised both locations.
 After the escapade of the inmates, engaged in ‘Aktion 1005’, the remaining 300 men would be shot on the site of their recent work and committed to the flames, they had set themselves.

 MEMORIAL SIGN TO SYRETS CONCENTRATION CAMP PRISONERS